 3. Approach to reducing coincident peak demand

 This section discusses the proposed approach to reducing coincident peak load by precooling data centers or computer rooms ahead of the anticipated coincident peak events.
-The benefits and tradeoffs of this strategy are evaluated using an example of a telecommunications data center participating in the 4CP (4 Coincident Peak) program in ERCOT.
+The benefits and tradeoffs of this strategy are evaluated using an example of a telecommunications data center participating in the 4CP (4 Coincident Peak) program in ERCOT (described in Section 3.2)

 3.1.
 System control